Arachas Corporate Brokers Privacy Notice

 Phone: +353 57 868 4800 / +353 761 104 800

 We collect information from you when you access our arachas.ie website, when you request a quote online or over the phone, when you speak to members of our staff, to enter competitions or by corresponding with us by phone, email or otherwise.
 We also collect information from sources other than you.
+This may include a joint policy holder, or a named driver in terms of car insurance.
 We will only collect information that is adequate, relevant and limited to what is necessary in relation to the purposes identified with this notice.

 The table below outlines the categories and types of data we collect along with the source of data.
 The types of data we collect may change over time; the following table is an indicative list to help you understand the types of data we collect